pxtha/portfolio/content/blog/interview/index.md

 >
 > **You:**
 > "To solve this problem, I would use a min-heap of size K. This approach is efficient with a time complexity of O(N log K).
 Here is a sample implementation in Golang:"

-My normal simple solution for this:
-1. Sort the array in descending order
-2. Get the K-th element from the sorted array.
-1st -> index 0, 2nd -> index 1, ..., K-th -> index K-1

-#### Need to understand how to calculate the time complexity of the solution.
-#### Understand heaps data structure:
-- Power of heap:
-  - Find the smallest/largest element in O(1) time
-  - Insert an element in O(log N) time
-  - Remove the smallest/largest element in O(log N) time
-  - Search for an element in O(N) time
-- Concept of Heap:
-  - Tree-based data structure
-  - A heap is a complete binary tree
-  - Two types of heaps: min-heap and max-heap
-    - In a min-heap, the parent node is smaller than its children
-    - In a max-heap, the parent node is larger than its children
-- Representing a heap:
-  - Array-based representation
-  - Parent node at index i:
-    - Left child at index 2i + 1
-    - Right child at index 2i + 2
-  - Child node at index i:
-    - Parent node at index (i - 1) / 2

 ```go